Topics Map > University of Chicago > IT Services > Phones & Internet Connections > Wireless Data Networking

-Basic Factors Effecting Service Quality
+Factors Affecting Service Quality

-- Limitations of the Wi-Fi protocols.
+- Limitations of the Wi-Fi protocols

-- The level of radio interference in an area.
+- The level of radio interference in an area

-- An individual client's wireless hardware and software.
+- An individual client's wireless hardware and software

 IT Services can modify the wireless infrastructure, but cannot easily modify the other factors.
 The protocol and regulatory limitations are fixed.

-A single access point can serve approximately twenty five 802.11g (2.4 GHz) clients and twenty five 802.11n / 802.11ac (5 GHz) clients.
+A single access point can serve approximately 25 devices on 802.11g (2.4 GHz), and 25 devices on 802.11n / 802.11ac (5 GHz).
 This limit is primarily a result of Wi-Fi protocol design.
-These numbers are estimates and depending on the clients and the type of usage these numbers will vary.
+These numbers are estimates and will vary depending on users, devices, and user activities.

-Over the years, the number of devices on the wireless network has grown significantly (there are now approximately ~3,600 access points installed on the University of Chicago campus.
+Over the years, the number of devices on the wireless network has grown significantly.
+There are now approximately 3,600 access points installed on the University of Chicago campus.